 Perhaps the oldest established Rex variety (as opposed to breed) is a curly coated Russian variety which has been found in the middle Urals region since the Second World War, but which was not recognised as a breed until 1991.
 The Urals Rex has a wavy coat of short or medium length, body is strong and muscular.
 The gene causing the Urals Rex has been shown to be dissimilar to the Cornish Rex; its relationship with the gene for Devon Rex is unknown.
 The Urals Rex may have a tufted tail tip.
 The semi-longhair version has a looser coat, but is less popular.
 According to some sources, the German Rex may initially have occurred in 1946, but no interest was taken until the 1950s.

 The Italian Rex discovered in Italy in 1950 also vanished after three Rexed kittens were born to a non-Rex mother (probably recessive gene).
 The Ohio Rex occurred in the USA in 1953 (other sources indicate 1944) but was lost.
 It appears to have first emerged in 1944, but was ignored because of World War II.
 The gene was not lost and in 1953 a curly coated male kitten was born to a domestic cat owned by Mary Medderman of Plainsville, Ohio.
-Called Toni, this cat died young from an infection, but 3 more curly coated kittens were born to the same parents.
+Called Toni, this cat died aged 10 months from an infection, but 3 more curly coated kittens were born to the same parents.
 No serious programme was established and the mutation died out - somewhat unfortunately after it had survived for almost 10 years since its first discovery.
-The owner provided British geneticist A C Jude with colour slides of the cats, but hair samples were not available as the whole of Miss Medderman's cat family had been put to sleep.
+Regrettably Miss Hedderman was unable to continue with breeding cats, but she provided British geneticist A C Jude with colour slides of the cats.
+Hair samples were not available as the whole of Miss Medderman's cat family had been put to sleep.

 So although curly coated cats have appeared from time to time, the first formally recognised Rex breed was developed from a curly-coated cat discovered in 1950 in Bodmin, Cornwall, England.
 Kallibunker became the founding father of the Cornish Rex breed.
 Cornish Rexes are lean with whip-like tails and a long, large-eared face.
 The fur falls into close-lying ripples as though the whole body surface has been crimped.
 There appear to be no guard hairs, although more recent studies have suggested that guard hairs are present, but in very modified form.
 The Longhaired Cornish Rex exists but is not very popular; longhaired cats turn up from time to time as the gene for longhair is recessive.
 To avoid confusion, these are sometimes known as British Cornish Rexes or European Cornish Rexes since the American version has diverged greatly from the original Cornish Rex.
 It was originally known as the English Rex until the Devon Rex appeared a few years later.